Value Select (Max Renner)

 - Backs up claims with scientific evidence.

-- Reminds people that jokes where the punchline is “Adam’s an alcoholic!” are not funny (he puts white wine in a lot of food).
+- Reminds people that jokes where the punchline is “Adam’s an alcoholic!” (since he uses white wine a lot) are not funny.

 - Thoughtfully considers where his viewers are located, and explains things that might be confusing outside the US.